Actress Lena Dunham Comes To The Defense Of Jordyn Woods, Slams ‘Public Shaming’ Of The Scandal

 — TMZ (@TMZ) February 26, 2019

 Dunham also responded to a few fans, including one who accused her of coming after the Kardashians.
-In response, the 32-year-old said that she “loves” and “respects” the Kardashians but she is rather sad about all of the negative attention that Woods is getting for what she calls “a very young girl’s sexual choices.”
+In response, the 32-year-old said that she “loves” and “respects” the Kardashians, but she is rather sad about all of the negative attention that Woods is getting for what she calls “a very young girl’s sexual choices.”

 “The family was blindsided by this and Kris is in panic mode,” an insider dished.
 “No one expected Jordyn to have the gall to stand up against them.”

-It will be interesting to hear Jordyn’ side of the story.
+It will be interesting to hear Jordyn’s side of the story.